Divide-By-0/blog/content/posts/thoughts.md

 ### Blogging Tools

-I really want something to automatically summarize my blog's diff over the last month then make a draft update for all my subscribers.
-Hmm.
+I really want a simple AI tool to automatically summarize my blog + Github's diff over the last month then make a draft update for all my subscribers.
+I just made a [simple script to get the commit names off an org](https://gist.github.com/Divide-By-0/c27819bd530b441445285818b5a5be2c) -- I can modify this to get all commits from my Github account, then use AI to summarize both the messages and diffs and see which is better.

+## Oct 2024

 ### DEFCON Talks